Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 - No foreign transaction fees

-- Earning: 3x Mileage Plan miles on Alaska + 1x on other purchases
+- Earning: 3x Atmos Rewards points on Alaska + 1x on other purchases

 For Alaska flyers checking 1 bag, the free bag benefit alone offsets the $95 annual fee on roughly 1.5 round-trip flights.
 The Companion Fare adds significant value for travelers with companions.
 For most Alaska-flying households, the Alaska Visa Signature Card delivers positive return on the $95 annual fee.